Do you think you might be suffering from Birth Trauma?

 Do you think you or someone you know may be suffering from Birth Trauma?

 Click here to go through a questionnaire designed to see if you are suffering from birth trauma.

-You can print this questionnaire off and take to your GP or midwife.
+You can print this questionnaire off and take it to your GP or midwife.

-Alternatively for fast, effective and safe treatment by a BTR therapy practitioner click here to find a therapist.
+Alternatively, for fast, effective and safe treatment by a BTR therapy practitioner click here to find a therapist near you.

 What can I expect from a BTR therapy session?

 Although there are other techniques used for treating birth trauma, I use the ‘Rewind’ technique as taught by Human Givens as it is by far one of the fastest therapeutic methods for treating trauma, often offering complete relief from symptoms in as little as one or two sessions.
 I have helped many women presenting with severe trauma symptoms feel relief by the end of the first treatment.
 The Rewind technique is the main tool for treating the trauma, but I use several other highly effective tools for further treatment and rehabilitation of a client.